-SHONDA RHIMES, creator and executive producer
+SHONDA RHIMES, executive producer

-Shonda Rhimes is the creator and executive producer of the ABC series "Grey's Anatomy," "Private Practice" and "Scandal."
-For her work on "Private Practice," Rhimes was nominated for an NAACP Image Award for Outstanding Writing in a Dramatic Series in 2008, and won in the category in 2011.
-In its debut season, "Private Practice" was nominated for a 2008 People's Choice Award in the category of Favorite New TV Drama.
-For her work on "Grey's Anatomy," Rhimes received the 2007 Television Producer of the Year by the Producers Guild of America, the 2007 Golden Globe for Outstanding Television Drama, the 2007 Lucy Award for Excellence in Television from Women in Film, the 2011, 2010, 2009, 2008 and 2007 NAACP Image Award for Outstanding Writing in a Dramatic Series as well as five wins for Outstanding Drama Series, the 2006 Writers Guild Award for Best New Series, in addition to Emmy nominations for Outstanding Drama Series and Writing for a Drama Series.
+Entering its eleventh season, "Grey's Anatomy" continues to be hailed by audiences and critics.
+For her work on the series, Rhimes received the 2007 Television Producer of the Year by the Producers Guild of America, the 2007 Golden Globe for Outstanding Television Drama, the 2007 Lucy Award for Excellence in Television from Women in Film, the consecutive wins from 2007-2011 for the NAACP Image Award for Outstanding Writing in a Dramatic Series as well as five wins for Outstanding Drama Series, the 2006 Writers Guild Award for Best New Series, in addition to Emmy nominations for Outstanding Drama Series and Writing for a Drama Series.
 For "Scandal," Rhimes was the 2013 winner of the AFI Award, Peabody Award and NAACP Image Award for Outstanding Drama Series as well as received a nomination for Outstanding Writing for a Drama Series.
 Rhimes was the recipient of the 2012 GLAAD Golden Gate Award, 2010 RAINN Hope Award and a 2009 GLSEN Respect Awards Honoree.
 Additionally for "Private Practice," Rhimes received the Television Academy Honors award in 2010 and 2011 as well as the Prism Award for Outstanding Writing for a Drama Series in 2011.

 Aside from her success with network television, Rhimes wrote the feature film "Princess Diaries 2: A Royal Engagement," released in August 2004 by Disney.
-Additionally her original script, "Crossroads," was released in 2002 by Paramount.
-She also co-wrote "Introducing Dorothy Dandridge," produced by HBO and nominated for numerous awards -- and for which Halle Berry won a Golden Globe and an Emmy for Best Actress in a miniseries for her portrayal of Dandridge.
-In 2004 Rhimes created her production company, Shondaland.
+Additionally, her original script, "Crossroads," was released in 2002 by Paramount.
+She also co-wrote "Introducing Dorothy Dandridge," produced by HBO and nominated for numerous awards, and for which Halle Berry won a Golden Globe and an Emmy for Best Actress in a miniseries for her portrayal of Dandridge.
+In 2004, Rhimes created her production company Shondaland.

 Rhimes worked as research director on the Tollin-Robbins/Mundy Lane documentary "Hank Aaron: Chasing the Dream."
-It was nominated for an Emmy Award, an Academy Award and won the Peabody as well as the NAACP Image Award.
+It was nominated for an Emmy Award, an Academy Award and won the Peabody, as well as the NAACP Image Award.
 She has been a guest speaker at the USC School of Cinema-Television, where she taught a course in scene writing.

 The child of educators, Rhimes blames her parents for her rampant addiction to books.
-The youngest of six, she was born and raised outside of Chicago, IL, and now resides in Los Angeles with her two daughters.
+The youngest of six, she was born and raised outside of Chicago, IL, and now resides in Los Angeles with her three daughters.

 BETSY BEERS, executive producer